 - Almost none of the pieces in the notebooks are by J.S.
 Bach (several are by his son Carl Philipp Emanuel) - it wasn't meant as a book of compositions, it was just a household empty music book where they filled in short pieces of music they liked, including the famous "Bist du bei mir", actually from an opera by Stölzel called "Diomedes".

-- On file-sharing sites, almost any song parody will be attributed to "Weird Al" Yankovic - even if its subject matter is something he would not touch.
+- Back in the days of file-sharing sites, almost any song parody would be attributed to "Weird Al" Yankovic — even if its subject matter is something he would not touch.

-- On file-sharing sites, any song is likely to be attributed to one of the most famous artists of that genre.
+- Back in the days of file-sharing sites, any song was likely to be attributed to one of the most famous artists of that genre.
 Reggae songs are all by Bob Marley, arena rock songs are all by Journey, orchestral film pieces are always by John Williams, and so forth.

 - Phish never recorded a bluegrass version of "Gin and Juice."
 The Gourds did.